 Although aikijutsu and aikido share a common heritage, there are distinctive differences in the arts.
 Modern aikido has been shaped to a large degree by the esoteric religious beliefs of its founder, Ueshiba Morihei, an aspect that does not in any way apply to aikijutsu.
 Within the Yamate-ryu, we believe philosophical insights are best engendered by honest sweat in the dojo.

-As a supplement to the unarmed practice, Yamate-ryu incorporates training with the bokken (wooden sword), jo (four-foot staff), and tanto (wooden knife).
-The use of weapons in aikijutsu is intended to inform and enhance the unarmed techniques, rather than purely for combative purposes.
+As a supplement to your unarmed practice, Yamate-ryu incorporates training with the bokken (wooden sword), jo (four-foot staff), and tanto (wooden knife), to inform and enhance your unarmed techniques.

-Prospective students of aikijutsu must be at least 14 years of age.
+Prospective students of aikijutsu must be at least 14 years of age for the adult class.
+If a parent is training (with a family membership), children between the ages of 11 and 14 can join the “Aiki-kids” class held in a separate area but at the same time as the adult class.
 Required training equipment is limited to a proper uniform and a bokken.